AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 * The search follows partial name matching. e.g. `find Han` will return `Han` and `Hans`
 * The search is [case-insensitive](#glossary). e.g `hans` will match `Hans`
 * The order of the keywords **matter**. e.g. `Hans Bo` will not match `Bo Hans`
-* Only keywords in name is searched.
+* Only keywords in name are searched.

 Examples: